python-websockets/websockets/docs/cheatsheet.rst

 Client
 ------

-* Create a server with :func:`~websockets.client.connect` which is similar to asyncio's :meth:`~asyncio.BaseEventLoop.create_connection`.
+* Create a client with :func:`~websockets.client.connect` which is similar to asyncio's :meth:`~asyncio.BaseEventLoop.create_connection`.

   * You may subclass :class:`~websockets.server.WebSocketClientProtocol` and